Vitamin A is an essential nutrient in our body.

 * Adequate Intake (AI), equivalent to the mean intake of vitamin A in healthy, breastfed infants.

-Food Sources
+Food Sources of Vitamin A

 The tolerable upper intake level for vitamin A in adults is set at 3,000 μg RAE/day (but it does not apply to vitamin A derived from carotenoids).